pearcej/cppds/_sources/LinearLinked/Glossary.rst

         a list whose elements are ordered

     unordered linked list
-        a linked list whose elements are not in an order
+        a linked list whose elements are not in an order.

 Matching
 --------